arielBWong/EGO/README.md

 f is the function value of a certain sample
 Most tutorials on GPR will tell us that a set of f from training samples follow multivariant gaussian distribution, which is often accompanied with a equation like:
 ![multi variant gaussian example](https://github.com/arielBWong/EGO/blob/master/images/f5d7r7z9xt.png)

+From this expression, I used to think that f should be a probability value, from distribution we can calculate the probability of a value in the supposed range, like
+[unly gaussian]